How to train for the Everest Base Camp Trek

 Do Back-to-Back Training Days

-The EBC trek involves multiple days of hiking in a row.
+The EBC trek involves multiple days of consecutive hiking.
 Simulate yourself by training on consecutive days.
 This helps your body adapt to continuous exertion and improves recovery.

 Focus on Hydration and Nutrition During Training